Oracle to AWS Migration

 SELECT log_mode FROM v$database

-If the database will be in the archive log mode, then it will get log_size from v$log.
+If the database is in the archive log mode, then it will get log_size from v$log.

 During the task Modify Initialize Parameters, the SET STANDBY_FILE_MANAGEMENT will be set into AUTO.